Authors: Dr. Theo Notteboom, Dr. Jean-Paul Rodrigue and Dr. Athanasios Pallis

 1. Port Terminals

-• Dry bulk.
+- Dry bulk.
 Relates to cargo that is not packaged and transported in large quantities that are limited by ship size or existing demand.
 The main commodities involve coal, iron ore, and grain, which require specialized equipment and storage facilities.
 This specialization level implies that the terminal cannot handle bulk products other than those it was designed and equipped to handle.
 Thus, a grain terminal cannot handle other commodities even if the pier can accommodate any ship class.

-• Liquid bulk.
+- Liquid bulk.
 Commodities transported in liquid form require specialized transshipment equipment and storage facilities.
 The most common liquid bulk terminal facilities are designed to handle oil and petroleum products.

-• Containers.
+- Containers.
 Terminal facilities are designed only to handle a single break-bulk standard transport unit, the container.
 Container terminals have come to dominate the port terminal landscape because of the large variety of goods that can be carried in containers.
 They are capital-intensive and require a large footprint due to the storage requirement of containers.

 Although terminals may share a related port site, they often have no particular commonality in terms of the supply chain they are servicing.
 There is the potential that a multi-terminal port may not be an integrated entity, with its presence merely being coincidental.
 Still, terminals share common maritime and inland infrastructure.
+Further, terminals are influenced by the fundamental characteristics and capacity of ships, particularly their draft.

 Outside commercial issues related to the demand for cargo, port terminals depend on a specific range of equipment, and this equipment requires a footprint and a configuration.
 Terminal equipment is highly commodity-specific as some terminals can only handle one commodity or a limited range of cargoes.
-For instance, an oil terminal can only handle crude oil bulk shipment through specialized equipment and storage facilities.
+For instance, an oil terminal can only handle crude oil bulk shipment through specialized equipment, pipes, pumps, and storage facilities.
 This equipment would not be able to handle other forms of liquid cargo.

 Three fundamental categories of port terminals, equipment, and design characteristics can be found:

-• General cargo.
+- General cargo.
 Unitized cargo that can be carried in batches and handled by three specialized terminal types with specific equipment and design considerations.
 Since break-bulk and container terminals handle unit cargoes, they are designed around the lift-on/lift-off principle, requiring cranes and storage areas.
 Vehicle terminals, a type of neo bulk terminals, are operated on the roll-on/roll-off principle and are dominated by parking areas.
 The design of general cargo terminals is a balance between the average throughput and the related storage requirements.

 Each terminal acts as a key node in the maritime-land interface, allowing maritime and inland systems to interact.
 The balance between market demand, ship capacity and frequency, and hinterland distribution requires a variety of footprints and design considerations.

-2. Global Terminal Operators
+2. Freight Terminal Operators

 A. Private involvement in port terminal operations